Preparing for your appointment

 - Arrange for someone to drive you home after your appointment.

-- We recommend wearing loose, comfortable clothing, as well as underwear large enough to hold a sanitary pad.
+- Wear loose, comfortable clothing, and underwear large enough to hold a sanitary pad.
 We will provide you with a pad on the day of your appointment.

-- In consideration of all our patients, if you bring children to the appointment, please bring someone who can watch them during your visit.
-If a child is being noisy, please step outside and enjoy the picnic area located at the bottom of the stairs.
+- In consideration of all our patients, if you bring children to the appointment, please bring someone who can watch your child during your visit.
+If the child is being noisy, we ask you to step outside and enjoy the picnic area located at the bottom of the stairs.

-Wear earphones: Some people find it helpful to listen to music when they arrive at the office.
+Wear headphones: Some women find it helpful to listen to music when they arrive at the office.
 If there are protesters, listening to music can block out whatever protesters might be saying and deter them from approaching you.

 *A special note about protesters